Spatio-temporal model via Locally Adaptive Regression Splines: Main results

 Although the constrained estimator $\widehat{f}_{V_n}$ defined in (\ref{eqn:est1})--(\ref{eqn:est2}) is minimax optimal for estimating piecewise Lipschitz functions, its computational cost increases significantly for large $n$ or $m$, due to the need to solve the quadratic program given in (\ref{eqn:theta_hat_knn}).
 This computational burden can pose a significant challenge in practice.
-To address this issue, we propose a novel approach called the penalized $K$-NN fused lasso for temporal-spatial data defined as follows.
+To address this issue, we propose the penalized $K$-NN fused lasso for spatio-temporal data defined as follows.
 First, we compute

 for a tuning parameter $\lambda >0$.
 Once $\widehat{\theta}_{\lambda}$ is constructed, we define $\widehat{f}_{\lambda}$ as in (\ref{eqn:est1})--(\ref{eqn:est2}) but replacing $\widehat{\theta}_{V_n}$ with $\widehat{\theta}_{\lambda}$.